adamryman/google-spell-check/README.md

 # google-spell-check gsc

-Give google a phrase and see how they think it should be spelled
+Give Google a phrase and see how they think it should be spelled.

+If Google thinks the phrase should be different, print Google's phrase to standard out, otherwise print the input phrase to standard out.